hucker/ten8t/README.md

     yield TR(status=pathlib.Path("./fum").exists(), msg="Folder fum exists")
 ```

-As you might expect running this will also provide 3 passing test results with richer data using the TR object.
+Running these will also provide 3 passing test results with richer data using the TR object.
 Note
 that these functions yield results rather than return them and some tags have been added, foreshadowing that you
 will be able to run the "foo" tests or the "fum" tests because the check function has be tagged with `categories`.